Chocobubba/FunKeyCIAWrapper/README.md

 **FunKeyTicketWrapper.ps1**

 Iterates through 'input.csv', using FunKeyCIA to make tickets from the paired TitleID and encrypted TitleKey.
-It then renames the CIA from the TitleID to a user-specified name, relocates it into a central directory, then cleans up after FunKeyCIA.
+It then renames the Ticket from the TitleID to a user-specified name, relocates it into a central directory, then cleans up after FunKeyCIA.

+**FunKeyTicketWrapper.py**

+The same as the .ps1 version, but python 2.7 compatible.
+It produces errors I've yet to figure out how to remove, but it works properly.
+Note: input.csv must be in the same directory.

 **input.csv**